cubiclesoft/createprocess-windows/README.md

         /mergeenv
         Merges the current environment with another user environment.
         Use with /elevatedtoken, /systemtoken, /usetoken, /createtoken.

+        /mutex=MutexName
+        Creates a mutex with the specified name.
+        Use the named mutex with /singleton or other software to detect an already running instance.

+        /singleton[=Milliseconds]
+        Only starts the target process if named /mutex is the only instance.
+        If Milliseconds is specified, the number of milliseconds to wait.

+        /semaphore=MaxCount,SemaphoreName
+        Creates a semaphore with the specified name and limit/count.
+        Use the named semaphore with /multiton
+        to limit the number of running processes.

+        /multiton[=Milliseconds]
+        Checks or waits for a named /semaphore.
+        If Milliseconds is specified, the number of milliseconds to wait.

         /f=PriorityClass
         Sets the priority class of the new process.